PGS62/JuliaExcel.jl/README.md

 https://github.com/JuliaComputing/JuliaInXL.jl

 JuliaComputing has recently (October 2021) made JuliaInXL open source, it having previously required a licence for commercial use.
-At the time of writing, it's not possible to call JuliaInXL from VBA and it is not compatible with dynamic array formulas when called from Excel worksheets.
+At the time of writing, JuliaInXL is not compatible with dynamic array formulas, and does not permit calling Julia from VBA.
 On the other hand, JuliaInXL uses socket-based communication and C# rather than VBA for serialisation and unserialisation on the Excel side.
-So in some scenarios, its performance will be better.
+So in many scenarios, its performance will be better.
 I have yet to do extensive testing on that however.

 ## Compatibility
 JuliaExcel has been tested on Excel under Microsoft 365, both 32-bit and 64-bit.
 It _should_ work on earlier versions of Excel (perhaps back to Excel 2010) but it has not been tested on them.